catalyst-cloud/catalystcloud-docs/source/database.rst

 This can be done using the openstack commandline.
 Below we can see two example of how we can add a new user to our myDB database.
-One example creates a user that can access the databse from any location.
+One example creates a user that can access the database from any location.
 This is the same behaviour that is displayed when the user is created as part of the initial database instance creation.